osic/ref-impl/documents/bare_metal_provisioning.md

 To begin PXE booting, Set the servers to boot from PXE on the next reboot and reboot all of the servers with the following command  (if the deployment host is the first controller, you will want to __remove__ it from the __ilo.csv__ file so you don't reboot the host running the LXC container):

+__NOTE__: change root and calvincalvin below to your ILO username and password.

     for i in $(cat /root/ilo.csv)
     do
     NAME=$(echo $i | cut -d',' -f1)
     IP=$(echo $i | cut -d',' -f2)
     echo $NAME
-    ipmitool -I lanplus -H $IP -U root -P calvincalvin chassis bootdev pxe ipmitool -I lanplus -H $IP -U root -P calvincalvin power reset done
+    ipmitool -I lanplus -H $IP -U root -P calvincalvin chassis bootdev pxe sleep 1
+    ipmitool -I lanplus -H $IP -U root -P calvincalvin power reset done